French air defence radar systems

 In peacetime, the air defence and air operations command develops and evaluates all possible classic assets of air operations in all kinds of theatres.
-In times of crises or at war, the air defence and air operations command is responsible for all offensive and defensive air operations.
+In times of crisis or at war, the air defence and air operations command is responsible for all offensive and defensive air operations.

 The Commandement de la défense aérienne et des opérations aériennes (CDAOA) is the air defence and air operations command, and has the following primary missions: